OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 Kubernetes (also known as 'K8s') is a container management tool that solves complexity for software teams who might:

 - Need to scale their application suddenly or automatically due to an influx of customers
-- Manage different versions of their software for different customers, as with multi-tenancy
+- Manage different versions of their software for many customers, as with multi-tenancy
 - Want fluidity and flexibility in their infrastructure to react to the ebb and flow of traffic
 - Use a microservices software architecture